ywegel/oauth_fcm/CONTRIBUTING.md

-## Contributing
+## How to contribute

-If you have questions ask them in the discussion are.
-If you have found bug or have a feature request, create an issue with the correct label.
+If you have questions, ask them in the Discussion tab on github.
+If you have found a bug or have a feature request, create an issue with the correct label.

 ## Making a change